Poornamadhushan/Free-Ms-Certifications/README.md

 This README is maintained as a community resource for tracking active Microsoft certification voucher opportunities.

----

-## Microsoft GitHub Copilot Day Sweepstakes — Official Rules

-The official rules for the Microsoft GitHub Copilot Day Sweepstakes have been moved to [./COPILOT_DAY_SWEEPSTAKES.md](./COPILOT_DAY_SWEEPSTAKES.md).
-This file contains the full text of the official rules for reference and archival purposes.

----

-### Repository rename suggestion

-Based on the added Sweepstakes content, this repository name could be updated to better reflect the combined focus.
-Suggested new repository name: `Free-Ms-Certifications-and-Sweepstakes`.

-Note: I cannot rename the GitHub repository programmatically from this chat.
-If you want the repository renamed on GitHub, you can either:

 1. Rename it in the GitHub web UI: Settings → Repository name → Edit and type `Free-Ms-Certifications-and-Sweepstakes`, or
 2. Create a new repository with the suggested name and push this content to it (I can create the new repository for you if you want).